egordorichev/BurningKnight/item_ideas.md

 * biome locked items? (spawn only in certaint biome, for example honeycomb only in jungle)
 * items to apply slowness (from projectiles and arc), broken armor

+#

+make pet multiplier/orbital either give you a random one or only appear when you have one+ orbital speedup

+#

 * follows you autoshoots close-by enemies
 * rocket: pereodicaly detaches from following and shoots at a random enemy. gravitates to enemies
 * teleports randomly and shoots (while rotating around)